-The environment is expected to check the OBI outputs of CV32E40S against the related parity and checksum outputs (i.e. instr_reqpar_o, data_reqpar_o, instr_rchk_o and data_rchk_o) as specified in [OPENHW-OBI].
+The environment is expected to check the OBI outputs of CV32E40S against the related parity and checksum outputs (i.e. instr_reqpar_o, data_reqpar_o, instr_rchk_o and data_rchk_o) as specified in [OPENHW-OBI] and Table 8.3.
 It is platform defined how the environment reacts in case of parity or checksum violations.

-8.9 Bus interface hardening
+8.9 Bus protocol hardening